 Now Reading

 Early in his acting career, De Niro got the chance to work with director Brian de Palma in three films.
-It was said that the salary for each of his roles was 50 dollars.
-Couple of decades later, he played Al Capone, an extended cameo role in Palma’s The Untouchables.
-He was paid 2 million dollars!
-Such was the extraordinary and electrifying rise of De Niro.
+His salary for each role was believed to be 50 dollars.
+A couple of decades later, he played Al Capone, an extended cameo role in Palma’s The Untouchables.
+Guess what he was paid?
+2 million dollars!
+Such was the extraordinary rise of De Niro.
 From the mid-1990s, the actor was in too many mediocre films, and later in downright bad films like Dirty Grandpa.
 But that brilliant cameo in Joker and a moving performance in The Irishman show the great actor has still got it in him.
-So, here goes my ranking of 20 best Robert De Niro performances.
-From Jimmy Conway To Travis Bickle, there are too many to choose from:
+Quickly then, here goes my ranking of the 20 best Robert De Niro movies/performances:

 20. The Last Tycoon (1976)